 How should I time my registrations when expanding into multiple states including Massachusetts?

 File as soon as you know each entity will be doing business in Massachusetts.
-For LLCs, your annual report anniversary starts from your registration date, but for most corporations in Massachusetts, due dates depend on your fiscal year end or are fixed as November 1st for non-profits.
+The Corporations Division requires registration within 10 days of beginning to transact business in the Commonwealth.
+For most corporations, annual report due dates depend on your fiscal year end; for domestic non-profit corporations, the deadline is fixed as November 1.
 Consider staggering multi-state registrations to distribute annual compliance workload.